Helenpham1097/document/content/collections/pages/homepage.md

             content:
               -
                 type: text
-                text: "Hosting platforms from a team that's been in the industry for over 20 years.
-We have thousands of happy customers, one of the highest-rated Support Teams you'll find anywhere, and the technical expertise to take a lot of stress off your shoulders.
+                text: "We've been in the industry for over 20 years.
+Today we have thousands of happy customers, one of the highest-rated Support Teams you'll find anywhere, and the technical expertise to take a lot of stress off your shoulders.
 With Webslice on your side you can spend more time building great things for your clients, and less time worrying about servers and infrastructure."
         template_global: /global/default_image
-        default_image: default-avatar-1636583202.png
+        default_image: about-us/team-dec-23.jpg
-        highlight_textcaption:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: '^^ 99.5% uptime, shown in graphic form'
         buttons:
           -
             id: ltf4zdxk